madprops/lester/README.md

 The shown files are ordered by modification date.
 Only the first 20 are shown.

-Using "A" renders all files in the directory (not just the once shown).
+Using "A" renders all files in the directory (not just the ones shown).

 The selected path is rendered into the docs/render/pages directory as an html file.